GerHobbelt/sqlite3pp/README.md

 sqlite3pp with UNICODE support and a template helper class
 =========

-Note: The code implementation is inprogress, but what's listed in new usage is complete and functional.
+Note: The code implementation is inprogress, but what's listed in **New Usage** is complete and functional.

 This repository is a fork of sqlite3pp, and it includes addition code to add UNICODE support and a template helper class which makes it easy to create type safe classses related to tables and views.
 The template class add iterator logic similar to the existing iterators in sqlite3pp.